How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 Not logged in.
 Run claude auth login to authenticate.

-Once you finish the browser flow, the same command returns account details instead of the warning.
+After login, the same command returns account details.
 You can also start or reset authentication directly from the shell:

 claude auth login